 Professor Gomez previously worked in her hometown of Knoxville, Tennessee, as an Equal Justice Works fellow with Volunteer Immigrant Defense Advocates (VIDA), a nonprofit legal services organization she co-founded in 2016.
 As an attorney with VIDA, she represented recently arrived unaccompanied immigrant children in removal proceedings, mentored new immigration practitioners, and gave frequent presentations to attorneys, law students, and community groups.
 During much of her time at VIDA, Professor Gomez was the only pro bono attorney representing children in immigration court in East Tennessee, an area encompassing 32 counties and over 13,000 square miles.
 In recognition of her work, the Greater Knoxville Business Journal named Professor Gomez to its 2018 “40 Under 40” list of young leaders making a difference.

 Before co-founding VIDA, Professor Gomez was a Clinical Lecturer at the University of Tennessee College of Law’s Immigration Clinic, where she co-taught the Immigration Law Clinic and engaged in direct representation of unaccompanied minors in removal proceedings.

-Professor Gomez earned her JD from the University of Tennessee College of Law where, along with her moot court partners, she won the Regional Champion and Regional Best Brief Award in the ABNYC National Moot Court Competition.
-Immediately after law school, she practiced employment law for two years at Butler Snow LLP in Nashville.
+Professor Gomez earned her JD from the University of Tennessee College of Law.
+Immediately after law school, she practiced employment law for two years in Nashville, Tennessee.